sedona-thomas/Brain-Teaser-SMT-Solver/README.md

 ### SMT Encoding Strategy

 This problem is modeled using Linear Ineger Arithmetic (LIA).
 The number of each sock color is encoded as a integer, and the numbers of chosen socks are encoded as inequalities.
 The total number of socks chosen is also encoded as an equality constraint.
 So, we will need four variables.

+### SMT Encoding

+The SMT encoding can be found in the `number_of_socks.smt2` file.

+### SMT Output

+An example SMT output can be found in the `number_of_socks_solution_example.model` file.

+### Interpreting the Output

-Then, when a model is generated, a solution can be determined by simply identifying the socksRemoved variable.
+when a model is generated, a solution can be determined by simply identifying the socksRemoved variable.